toofy2much/occasional-app-hb/templates/README.md

 MVP
--user enters important dates with corresponding contact info stored in db build class tables for users and contacts in model.py 6/1/21 -debugging in model.py focusing on the relationships between the tables
+-user enters important dates with corresponding contact info stored in db build class tables for users and contacts in model.py 6/1/21 -entered test data in db resolved foreign key issues in model.py -defining the relationships between the tables -creating functions in CRUD to test model.py
+-seeding the database
+-